pagetwopin

 Watford to Marsworth

-The Bulbourne river rises at Cow Roast and is a major contributor to the canal, at times they are interchangeable.
-We are now at the start of the 3 mile long Tring Summit and following Cow Roast the canal passes through the one and half mile, 40ft deep Tring cutting completed in 1797, slicing through the countryside between the town and its station.
-The cutting has a surreal feel, dark with shafts of sunshine and tranquil with the periodic popping of a diesel engine.
-At bridge 132 cross to the other side of the canal where there are visitor moorings.
-The cutting ends before you get to bridge 133, the Grand Junction Arms and the start of the Wendover Arm at Bulbourne Junction.
+We are now at the start of the 3 mile long Tring Summit and the canal passes through the one and half mile, 40ft deep Tring cutting completed in 1797, slicing through the countryside between the town and its station.
+The cutting has a surreal feel, dark with shafts of sunshine and tranquil with the periodic popping of a diesel engine, it appears deeper because the excavated earth was piled up along the sides.

 View Watford to Marsworth in a larger map